 Here’s a great tutorial for propagating an elderberry bush from cuttings.

 Herbs, like mint, sage and rosemary, can also be multiplied through plant cuttings.
-You can even clone tomatoes by taking a stem cutting.

 Acquiring plants this way does take some patience; it’s often weeks and sometimes months before you have a fully developed plant.
 However, your patience will pay off with the sheer variety of plants that you can reproduce with just a leaf or stem cutting.